josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     a.
 Trial subscriptions will not work

-## Before the hands-on lab

-Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-You should follow all the steps provided in the [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md) section to prepare your environment before attending the hands-on lab.
-Failure to complete the Before the Hands-on Lab setup may result in an inability to complete the lab with in the time allowed.
+1. Follow all the steps provided in [Before the Hands-on Lab](Before%20the%20HOL%20-%20Big%20data%20and%20visualization.md)

 ## Exercise 1: Build a Machine Learning Model